coqui-ai/TTS/docs/source/training_a_model.md

     $ tensorboard --logdir=<path to your training directory>
     ```

-6. Monitor the training process.
+6. Monitor the training progress.

     On the terminal and Tensorboard, you can monitor the progress of your model.
 Also Tensorboard provides certain figures and sample outputs.